Bluffview Montessori School is a public charter school that follows the teaching methods and philosophy of Dr. Maria Montessori.

 Bluffview Montessori School is a nonprofit, tax-exempt 501C-3 organization incorporated in 1970.
 It became the first Montessori charter school in the United States in March 1993.
 The Bluffview Montessori School’s Board of Directors (BOD) consists of community members, parents, and teachers.
 The majority of seats must be held by licensed teachers.
 The staff and parents of the school elect Board of Directors members for three year terms at the Annual Membership Meeting each May.

-After school care programs are held at Bluffview, and are provided by the YMCA.
-The program runs from 2:15 to 6:00 PM daily.
-For more information, refer to the link listed below or contact Alexa Shapiro at Ashapiro@winonaymca.org or call 507-454-1520.
+The After School Program for grades K-6 is held at Bluffview, and is provided by the YMCA.
+The program runs from 2:15 to 5:30 PM daily.
+For more information, refer to the link listed below or contact the Y at 507-454-1520.

 Contact the school office at 452-2807 to request a school enrollment form and the other necessary paperwork, or download it from our Enrollment page where you can find more details about the application process.

 You may apply to enroll your child at any time, providing there is a vacancy.
-The formal open enrollment period is during the month of February.
+The formal open enrollment period is during the month of January.
+A lottery will be held in early February if the number of applications received at any grade exceeds the number of available openings.
 If there are no vacancies, applicants will be placed on grade-specific waiting lists.
 Enrollment is solely dependent on space availability.
 Siblings of currently enrolled students and the children of faculty are given priority enrollment.

 According to our charter agreement, all spaces in the charter school filled during open enrollment are drawn from waiting lists that are constructed by lottery.
 If space exists after this time, children are admitted from waiting lists that are built on a first-come, first-serve basis.
 Most students are enrolled in the charter school in Kindergarten.
 If there are more applications for Kindergarten than there are vacancies, a drawing will be conducted in accordance with the process specified in the charter agreement.
 (Please refer to the school office for further information.)